rehfeldmedical/README/rnd/your-first-day/README.md

 Welcome to the team!

-Your first day will be all about getting access to all of our systems and taking them for a spin.
+Your first day will be all about getting access to our systems and taking them for a spin.

-First of all, you need to:
+But before we get started, you will need to:

 - [ ] Have your photo for the website taken.
 - [ ] Set up your desk and get your computer up and running.